matan2009/words_counter/README.md

 5. Send requests as instructed on API Documentation file.

 ## Fututre Work
+1. To add authorization mechanism (eg: api calls will be accepted only with suitable API key.
-1. To add Caching mechanism.
+2. To add Caching mechanism.
-2. To add GUI.
+3. To add GUI.
-3. To add more capabilities (eg: delete words, clean spesific calls etc).
+4. To add more system scapabilities (eg: delete words, clean spesific calls etc).
-4. Support additional file types.
+5. Support additional file types.
-5. Improve tests coverage.
+6. Improve tests coverage.